 Dru Pagliassotti, Ph.D.

 "Dr. Dru" Pagliassotti is the chair of the Communication Department and teaches classes in news writing, copy editing, website design, and film theory; she also supervises student internships.
 Dr. Pagliassotti has co-taught several travel courses, including the art/communication course Imagining Venice, which took students to Venice and Florence in 2011 and 2013, and the history/communication course Faces of India, that took students to India in 2006.
 She's also co-taught a course on the history, sociology, and creation of comics: ComicComm.

 Dr. Pagliassotti's research interests involve the portrayal of gender and sexuality in popular culture.
-Her past research examined the development and growing popularity of boys' love (yaoi) manga in the West and hopes to addess the rise of the female-authored male/male romance novel as a discrete publishing niche between her department-chair responsibilities soon.
-Dr. Pagliassotti has recently written a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and currently working on a manuscript about mad scientists in steampunk.
+Her past research examined the development and growing popularity of boys' love (yaoi) manga in the West.
+She hopes to squeeze in a study on the rise of the female-authored male/male romance novel as a discrete publishing niche between her department-chair responsibilities soon.
+Dr. Pagliassotti has recently written a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and is currently working on a manuscript about mad scientists in steampunk.
 She serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural and often reviews for the Journal of Graphic Novel and Comics.

 M.A., Ph.D., University of Southern California, Communication Theory & Research